pyweekorg/docs/docs/rules.rst

 9. Target platform
 ------------------

 Entries must run using the latest version of Python.
-End-of-life versions of Python are forbidden.
+Entries must not require end-of-life versions of Python.
 See `the Python Dev Guide
 <https://devguide.python.org/#status-of-python-branches>`_ for which Python
 versions are allowed.